Massachusetts Heat Pump Rebates

 What's available in Massachusetts

 HEEHRA rebate: Point-of-sale rebate up to $8,000 for households at or below 80% of area median income.
 Funded by the IRA, administered by each state.
-Massachusetts is currently accepting applications.
+Massachusetts HEEHRA is closed as of 2026-04-30 — funding fully exhausted.

 Massachusetts rebate programs